zammad/zammad-admin-documentation/manage-groups.rst

 Permissions
 --------------

-The group permissions for agents can be set up as follows:
+The group's permissions for agents can be set up as follows:

 1. directly via the user administration (Admin → Manage → Users), please see: :ref:`manage_user_rights`